xuzhengyi1995/Renta_Downloader/README.md

     **Because some http only cookies can not be seen by javascript!**

-    **Remember that now we should change the cookie each downloading!
+    **~~Remember that now we should change the cookie each downloading!
 It means that one cookie for one manga for a period time.
-Change the manga, Change the cookie!**
+Change the manga, Change the cookie!~~**

+    **Maybe no need to change, but if the program not work, you can try to refresh the cookies.**

     > 1. Open the page.
     > 2. Press F12.